Mati365/ckeditor5-rails/README.md

 ### GPL usage 🆓

-If you want to use CKEditor 5 under the GPL license, you can include the assets using the `ckeditor5_assets` helper method with the `version` keyword argument.
-The example below shows how to include the assets for version `43.3.0`:
+If you want to use CKEditor 5 under the GPL license, you can include the assets using the `ckeditor5_assets` without passing any arguments.
+However you can pass the `version` keyword argument with the version of CKEditor 5 you want to use:

 ```erb
 <!-- app/views/demos/index.html.erb -->